matn7/CS-Notes/src/main/java/angular/README.md

 ![Directives](images/directives.png "Directives")

-- `ngIf` - structural directive.
+- `ngIf`: Structural directive.
-- `ngStyle` - attribute directives don't add or remove elements.
+- `ngStyle`: ttribute directives don't add or remove elements.
 They only change the element they were placed to.
-- `ngClass`.
+- `ngClass`
-- `ngFor`.
+- `ngFor`

 **ngIf**